lawrencewoodman/techtinkering.com/content/misc/privacy.md

 * Your data may be stored and processed on servers anywhere in the world that TechTinkering or its associated company use for hosting and administering this website.
 * TechTinkering can contact you, using the email address that you have provided, for any reasonable administrative purposes.
 * In the event that TechTinkering is sold, it can be sold complete with the associated user data.
-* TechTinkering may use [cookies](https://cookiesandyou.com/) for advertising, analytics and any other use.

 You also agree to the following for each third-party service used on or by TechTinkering:

-## Google
-Google will use cookies and/or device identifiers to provide reports to the owners of this site which describe how people use it and what they are interested in.
-The reports help improve it.
-Have a look at [how Google uses the data](http://www.google.com/intl/en/policies/privacy/partners/) for more information.

-You can opt out of Google's use of cookies or device identifiers by visiting Google's [Ads Settings](http://www.google.com/settings/ads).
-Alternatively, you can opt out of a third-party vendor's use of cookies by visiting the [Network Advertising Initiative opt-out page](http://www.networkadvertising.org/managing/opt_out.asp) or control the use of device identifiers using a [device’s settings](https://support.google.com/ads/answer/1660762#mob).